Rabbitory/rabbitory_cli/README.md

 Upon deployment, Rabbitory spins up all the necessary AWS infrastructure for you to self-host your personal Rabbitory Control Panel, where you can create, configure, and manage your RabbitMQ instances.
 Once Rabbitory has been successfully deployed, you'll receive a link to your Control Panel.

+See the [Rabbitory Control Panel github repository ](https://github.com/Rabbitory/rabbitory_control_panel) for more information.

 <p align="left">
   <img src="https://raw.githubusercontent.com/Rabbitory/rabbitory_cli/main/assets/deploy-success.png" alt="deploy-success" />
 </p>